 Miller than led the tour behind the police station and under the Shoreline overpass to show everyone the relatively peaceful detour.

-After ride down Villa Street, a highly biked two-lane street where Miller says cars have been found to average 34 miles per hour, the tour ended where it started, at the city's senior center on Escuela.
+After ride down Villa Street, a highly biked two lane street where Miller says cars have been found to average 34 miles per hour, the tour ended up back where it started, at the city's senior center on Escuela.

 Mullen and Crofoot repeated a recommendation by council member Bryant that people attend at a joint meeting between the Bicycle Pedestrian Advisory Committee and the City Council's transportation advisory committee meeting on Wednesday, March 6, at 6 p.m. in the library's community room at 585 Franklin Street.

-"We can have an impact on the way we get around," Mullen said.
+"We can have a impact on the way we get around," Mullen said.